 By Catherine Gray Beuten

-All this after Felipe-Morales in December 2008 passed a freezing elderly man sitting on a bench by the creek off Larimer Street and Speer Boulevard.
-“He couldn’t even speak,” recalled Felipe-Morales.
+(Jan.
+8, 2010) It was December of 2008 and the elderly man sitting on a bench by the creek off Larimer and Speer Boulevard was freezing.
+“He couldn’t even speak,” recalls Danny Felipe-Morales.
 “I bought him a coffee and sandwich from Starbucks and convinced him to let me take him to the Denver Rescue Mission.”

-When Felipe-Morales and the homeless man got to the mission they found it packed with people; volunteers were scrambling because they were had a shortage of warm blankets in the face of sub-zero temperatures.
-Felipe-Morales saw this desperate scene as an opportunity to give back to his community and give back to those less fortunate.
-His initial blanket drive in 2008 garnered an impressive 113 blankets to warm and comfort homeless men and women.
-And now, with more than 337 blankets donated so far, the good will of Felipe-Morales, the University of Colorado community and the Colorado community as a whole is truly blanketing the Denver area.
-To donate, contact Felipe-Morales at Daniel.FelipeMorales@UCDenver.edu.
+When Felipe-Morales and the homeless man got to the Denver Rescue Mission they found it packed with people; volunteers were scrambling because they were encountering a shortage of warm blankets in the face of sub-zero temperatures.
+But what might have been a depressing scenario for some was instead an inspiration to Felipe-Morales.
+The young UC Denver employee and Metropolitan State College grad was determined to make a difference by gathering blankets for the homeless.
+His initial blanket drive in 2008 garnered an impressive 113 blankets that would help warm and comfort homeless men and women.